jaylamping/prodiJ/README.md

 # prodiJ

-## Productivity App

-### New App Idea that I will inevitably give up on in two weeks
+## My new productivity app that I will inevitably give up on in two weeks

-_Productivity App - prodiJ (triple entendre baby; prodigy from being so productive (yeah right), IntelliJ since coding app in Java/JS, and J for Joe)_
+_prodiJ (triple entendre baby; prodigy from being so productive (yeah right), IntelliJ since coding app in Java/JS, and J for Joe)_

 **Features?**